Bicycle Accident Attorney Orange County

 California Bicycle Laws

 California’s Vehicle Code VC 21201 addresses bicycle laws and standards.
-Under the statute, bikes on the road need functional breaks and appropriately sized handlebars.
-Additionally, for nighttime riding, bikes must have a headlight, with a 300-foot range, that people can see from the front, left, and right.
+Under the statute, bikes on the road need functional brakes and appropriately sized handlebars.
+Additionally, for nighttime riding, bikes must have a headlight with a 300-foot range, that people can see from the front, left, and right.
 Cyclists must also affix a 500-foot-range red reflector to the back and use white or yellow reflectors on pedals.

 In terms of distance requirements between bikes and cars, motorists must give bicyclists at least three feet.
 Drivers are also forbidden from obstructing bike paths by parking or riding in them.